sayolove/ngu-guide/src/content/docs/en/chapters/chapter-4.md

 - Ooh, Another Digger Slot!

 ## Adventure Zones
 Starting from Titan 6, Titans will have 4 versions: Easy (v1), Normal (v2), Hard (v3), Brutal (v4).
-This chat mostly consists of beating T6 versions: v1 → v2 → CBlock 2 → v3 → v4 → Choco.
+This chapter mostly consists of beating T6 versions: v1 → v2 → CBlock 2 → v3 → v4 → Choco.
 Expect to spend at least a week between each version of T6, you should be settling into a regular rhythm of 24 hour rebirths focusing NGUs, Yggdrasil, and Beard growth.

 - T6 LRB: Stay in LRB until T6 weapon drop and Baby Adv Quirk, then resume 24 hr rebirths
 - Post-v1: Farm T6 gear and ITOPOD, NGU Adv/DC, Ygg/EXP, BEARd/Neckbeard until v2